 The 2016 season was one to remember for young Eckes, but it started off fairly rough.
 He was unable to pick up a win, until the end of the season, where he not only picked up a win, but 3 of them.
 He concluded the season by winning the 2016 Myrtle Beach 400 at Myrtle Beach Speedway, the Thanksgiving Classic at Southern National Motorsports Park, and the prestigous Snowball Derby at Five Flags Speedway.
 He was able to also compete in an ARCA/ Remax Series car for 4 races with Venturini Motorsports, which was a big step in his racing career.

-Christian, a New York resident, is an honor student who attends the George Washington University Online High School.
+Christian, a New York native that currently resides in Cornelius, NC, is an honor student who attends the George Washington University Online High School.
 When not racing, he enjoys competing on the iRacing race simulator with his competitors, traveling with his family and playing various sports.